Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: The Dataset Of MLsgAPPs

 \section{The Dataset Of MLsgAPPs}

-The dataset used by MLsgAPPs is of significant importance for training a good model and plays an important role for analyzing the vulnerability of MLsgAPPs.
+The dataset used by MLsgAPP is of significant importance for training a good model and plays an important role in analyzing the vulnerability of MLsgAPP.
 In the following, we classify the applied dataset into two types: the real-world dataset and the synthetic dataset.